mattdelhey/mattdelhey.github.io/_posts/2014-5-26-galaxy-zoo.md

 ---
 layout: post
 category: science
-title: 'My Solution To The Galaxy Zoo Challenge'
+title: "My Solution To The Galaxy Zoo Challenge"
-date:  2014-05-26
+date:  2014-5-26
-excerpt: Over the course of the spring semeseter, I was asked to participate in a Kaggle competition of my choosing for my machine learning class.
+excerpt: "Over the course of the spring semester, I was asked to participate in a Kaggle competition of my choosing for my machine learning class.
 I ended up deciding on the rather interesting Galaxy Zoo problem.
 I didn't perform all too well but the competition was rather fierce.
-Turns out CNN's were the way to go (not too suprising).
+Turns out CNN's were the way to go (not too surprising)."

 ---

-Over the course of the spring semeseter, I was asked to participate in a Kaggle competition of my choosing for my machine learning class.
+Over the course of the spring semester, I was asked to participate in a Kaggle competition of my choosing for my machine learning class.
 I ended up deciding on the rather interesting Galaxy Zoo problem.
 I didn't perform all too well (145th out of 329) but the competition was rather fierce.
-Turns out CNN's were the way to go---not too suprising.
+Turns out CNN's were the way to go---not too surprising.

 Check out my
 [final report](http://mjd2.blogs.rice.edu/files/2014/05/report.pdf)